 How do you vote with an absentee ballot?

-You’ll need two witnesses, or one witness if the witness is a Notary Public.
-In the presence of these witnesses, mark the ballot.
+Normally you’ll need two witnesses, or one witness if the witness is a Notary Public.
+However, for the November 2020 general election, only one witness is required.
+In the presence of this witness, mark the ballot.
 (A witness should not observe so closely that they can see what the voter has marked.
 They just need to see that the voter is voting the ballot.)

 The following individuals are prohibited from serving as a witness on an absentee ballot: